Positive del Pezzo Geometry: Geometry of Pezzotopes

 Two other computational methods for independent verification of Theorem \ref{thm:2polytopes} will be presented in Section \ref{sec10}.
 Their input is the familiar data for the {\em tropical Grassmannian} \cite[Section 4.3]{MS}.
 They rely on modifications (Experiment \ref{expe:method1G36}) and chirotopes (Theorem \ref{thm:chirotope}).

 It remains to show that our simplicial fans are normal fans of convex polytopes.
 This turned out to be more difficult than we had anticipated, and the issue is unresolved for $n=7$.

-For $n=6$ we obtained help from Moritz Firsching who found the following realization: One checks by direct computation that the convex hull of the $15$ columns is a simplicial polytope with f-vector $(15,60,90,45)$, and the $45$ facets are precisely the tetrahedra in (\ref{eq:E6amplitude}).
+For $n=6$ we obtained help from Moritz Firsching who found the following realization of the dual pezzotope: One checks by direct computation that the convex hull of the $15$ columns is a simplicial polytope with f-vector $(15,60,90,45)$, and the $45$ facets are precisely the 45 summands in (\ref{eq:E6amplitude}); this polytope is \textit{dual} to the $E_6$ pezzotope.
+We refer to Theorem \ref{thm:pos_surj_par} and Corollary \ref{cor: MS of E6 pezzotope} for the geometric realization of the $E_6$ pezzotope, as computed directly from a parametrization of one of the connected components of $Y(3,6)$.

 For $n=7$ we would need a $6 \times 34$ matrix with the analogous property, but presently we have no such matrix.
 We did verify that our simplicial complex on $34$ vertices and $579$ facets is a homology $5$-sphere, so the term curvy $6$-polytope is appropriate for its dual.
 Ideally, the polytopality of the pezzotopes should follow from general facts about positive tropical varieties, or from an argument about perfect binary geometries.
 But this is still missing. \end{proof}